An NLO-Matched Initial and Final State Parton Shower on a GPU: Implementation and Results for LHC at 13 TeV

 \subsection{Validation of Physical Results}

-We generate the process $p(q) p (\bar{q}) \to Z/\gamma \to e^+e^-$ and shower the $q \bar{q}$ pair and all radiated particles.
-We calculate $Z$ boson observables, such as $m_Z$, $p_T$, $y$, and $ \phi$, as well as jet observables using the anti-$k_T$ algorithm \cite{cacciari-antikt-2008}, similar to the MCZINC and MCZJETS Analyses inside Rivet \cite{bierlich-robust-2024}.
+For both LO and NLO, we generate the process $p(q) p (\bar{q}) \to Z$ where the $Z$ boson is on shell and stable, and shower the $q \bar{q}$ pair and any radiated particles.
+We calculate $Z$ observables, such as $p_T$, $y$, and $ \phi$ using the momentum of the $Z$ boson, as well as jet observables with the anti-$k_T$ algorithm \cite{cacciari-antikt-2008} using the parton momenta. \footnote{GAPS 2 also provides the process $p(q) p (\bar{q}) \to e^+e^-$ incorporating the $Z$ decay and $Z\!/\!\gamma$ interference, but for simplicity we concentrate on the results for on-shell $Z$ production.} This is similar to the MCZINC and MCZJETS Analyses inside Rivet \cite{bierlich-robust-2024}.
 As in GAPS 1, the observables were output as Yoda Histograms \cite{buckley-consistent-2023} and plotted with Rivet.
 The results were compared with simulations performed with the Herwig Event Generator \cite{bewick-herwig-2023}, which uses the same parton shower prescription.

 For context, we ported S H\"oche's parton shower tutorial for GAPS 1 and were able to generate identical results.
 However, the implementation in Herwig has a few significant differences that we could not adjust.
 We discuss further in appendix \ref{sec:dipole-shower}, and the further validation studies are included in the documentation.
 The results are shown in Figure~\ref{fig:lhclo}.
 We implemented our own random number generator in both the CPU and GPU versions, allowing them to produce identical results and confirm identical implementations.
 These results are similar to Herwig for the $Z$ and leading jet observables; small deviations arise for subleading jets and jet multiplicities.
 These small physics differences are under further investigation, but are not relevant to our present discussion of computational performance.

-For NLO Matching, we simplify the process to $p(q)p(\bar{q}) \to Z$.
 As we describe in more detail in Appendix~\ref{sec:nlo}, the calculation produces events with two possible multiplicities and a range of starting scales, which the parallelised veto algorithm can handle by construction.
 The results were compared to those from MadGraph \cite{alwall-automated-2014} and OpenLoops \cite{buccioni-openloops-2019}, matched to Herwig's dipole shower \cite{platzer-dipole-2011}, and are shown in Figure~\ref{fig:lhcnlo}.